Lake Placid Tower: Description

 It rests on ground 142 ft above sea level (NAVD 88).
 As a warning to aircraft, the top of the tower, including antennae, is stated to be 392 ft above sea level by the Federal Aviation Administration (FAA).
 Thus, the height of the tower above ground, including antennae, is 250 ft (392–142=250), which excludes a 270-foot architectural height, allowing only a 240-foot architectural height.
 Counting the tower's 8 in courses yields a height above ground of 235–236 ft, so the lowest few feet of the 240-foot height, those resting on the foundation, are underground, providing space for an elevator pit.

-According to early sources, it has three observation levels, at 192 ft behind windows, at 200 ft on an open air balcony, and at 225 ft in the open air crow's nest, Eagle's Nest, or Birds eye vantage point on top of the elevator shaft but below roof tracery.
+According to early sources, it has three observation levels, at 192 ft behind windows, at 200 ft on an open air balcony, and at 225 ft in the open air crow's nest, Eagle's Nest, or Bird's eye vantage point on top of the elevator shaft but below roof tracery.
 The apex of the tower is a flashing red aircraft warning light.

 The tower is 360 ft above sea level according to two late sources, the latter stating that that elevation applies to the eagle's nest, which is consistent with the crow's nest elevation of early sources (142+225=367≈360).
 The tower offered a 40 mi panoramic view.

 Commemorative plaque dedicated to Ernest Oakley Hunt.
 Located inside adjacent building at base of tower.